adl-lang/adl/doc/backend-java.md

 would result in java classes being generated in package `com.mycompany.adl.api.rest`.

+The [`JavaGenerate`][java-annotations] annotation can be applied to modules or declarations to disable code generation.
+This is useful if you have a large tree of ADL only some of which needs generated java code.

 # Custom types

 When a type is defined in ADL, a (language independent) serialisation